Sailing down the Fjords, the Northmen and Women were hardy seafarers, fierce fighters and incredible craftspeople.

 It’s still not outright confirmation though, is it?

-The Saami were a people who lived across Finland, Sweden and Denmark, it is well established that they did in fact practice tattooing and also intermarried with the Northmen that we refer to as Vikings, (which is actually the term used for when they set sail, it quite simply means pirate).
+The Saami are a people who live across Finland, Sweden, Norway and the Kola Peninsula.
+It is well established that their ancestors did, in fact, practice tattooing and also intermarried with the Northmen that we refer to as Vikings.

 More interestingly though is the fact that in 793 AD Viking Longships made their way down the Fjords and across the sea, eventually landing for the first time in England.